 Wedding invitation wording for a second marriage

-For those couples planning their second marriage, you will be at a different stage of your life and might have different ideas of your wedding style.
+For those couples planning their second marriage, you will be at a different stage of your life and might have different ideas about your wedding style.
 If your parents are not being included on the invitations as hosts, you still have your surname from your previous marriage (if it’s the bride) or choose to use your birth surname, the option is totally up to you.
-You also might choose to leave off your title or refer yourself as a Ms. If a bride doesn’t have a title on the invitation, the groom shouldn’t either.
+You also might choose to leave off your title or refer to yourself as a Ms if a bride doesn’t have a title on the invitation, the groom shouldn’t either.

 Wedding invitation wording with children as hosts